DaurenDev/test-cases/README.md

       AND NOT (risk_strategy_type IN ('light', 'middle') OR payment_is_test = True OR product_type = 'installments');
   ```
   <br>
-- Let's display the result of the found (if it is) and updated record:
+- Display the result of the found (if it is) and updated record:
   ```sql
   SELECT *
   FROM records